listedforlife/listed-reloader/content/pages/productions.md

   make it accessible via event productions and an artist agency.
 Our mission is to create unforgettable experiences with a warm, intimate vibe for our guests.
-  We strive to make the partygoer as important as the headliner because we think the experience matters!
+  We strive to make the partygoer as important as the headliner because we think the experience matters.
 Since its founding in San Francisco in 2005, listed has steadily expanded its reach to become an integral part of the dance music scene across other North American cities, most notably New York, Chicago, Los Angeles and Miami, where its events and bookings artists are supported by an avid following of fans, artists and industry professionals.

   In addition to regularly featuring world-renowned talent and other